Understanding Tags, Elements, and Attributes

 Ask anything or try one of the suggested questions to begin our chat

-Can you explain the difference between tags, elements, and attributes in more detail?
+Can you summarize the differences between tags, elements, and attributes?

-Can you give more examples of common HTML tags and their attributes?
+Can you give more examples of HTML elements and their attributes?

 Awesome!